G Force Calculator

 Where:

 First, find the total acceleration.
 For linear motion, this is the direct input.
 For circular motion, calculate centripetal acceleration by squaring the velocity and dividing by the radius.
 Then, divide that result by 9.8.
 This converts standard units into "G"s, making the data easier to understand relative to human experience.
-This standard physics method ensures accuracy.
+This standard physics method aims to support accuracy.

 What Your G-Force Means

-Your result tells you how many times heavier an object feels compared to standing still.
+Your result provides an estimate of how many times heavier an object feels compared to standing still.
 A result of 1 G represents normal gravity, while higher numbers indicate increased force or pressure on the object.

 Vehicle Safety and Design